umd-dslam/docs/src/metadata/datablock/datanodeinfo.md

 The storage policy dictates which storage types to use when storing the file or directory.
 There are some reasons to consider using different types of storage:

 - You have datasets with temporal locality.
 The latest data can be loaded initially into SSD for improved performance, then migrated out to disk as it ages;
 - You need to move cold data to denser archival storage because the data will rarely be accessed and archival storage is much cheaper.

-Many systems like Facebook's f4 used the same similar idea to provide low latency and sufficient throughput.
+Storage systems like Facebook's f4 also used a similar idea to provide low latency and sufficient throughput.

 ## DatanodeStorageInfo